A number of applications for 3-D modelling

-We are currently using FEBio, Code_Aster, SAP IV, CalculiX and an old version of the commercial package COMSOL.
-We have also investigated Cast3m and Modulef, and used to use the commercial packages I-DEAS.
-I have compiled some sketchy information about available f-e software.
+We are currently using FEBio, Code_Aster and SAP IV.
+We previously also used CalculiX and the commercial packages I-DEAS and COMSOL.
+We have also investigated Cast3m and Modulef; Elmer and Z88 look as though they might be worth looking into.
+See also some old and sketchy information about available f-e software.

 We use Gmsh for generating tetrahedral meshes from surface meshes.
 Gmsh can also be used with the finite-element solver GetDP through ONELAB, although we have not tried it.

 We use, have played with or have considered playing with the following, among many others: 3D Slicer, VisIt, ParaView, CIBC software (Seg3D, ImageVis3D, map3D, etc., from Utah).

 Applications have been developed here for Hooke-and-Jeeves minimization, handling bibliographic references, and other miscellaneous tasks.